isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 You are required to register with the Registrar of Regulated Dealers if you are a regulated dealer i.e. you carry on a business of regulated dealing in precious stones, precious metals and/or precious products (**PSMs**), or as an intermediary for regulated dealing in PSMs. <br><br>
 Examples of regulated dealers who are required to register include, but are not limited to jewellers, bullion traders, jewellery wholesalers, jewellery retailers, second-hand goods dealers, auction houses, and trading platforms.

-Please refer to the [PSPM Act](https://sso.agc.gov.sg/Acts-Supp/7-2019/Published/20190313?DocDate=20190313) and the [Guidance Materials](/guidance-materials/) for the official definitions.
+Please refer to the [PSPM Act](https://sso.agc.gov.sg/Acts-Supp/7-2019/Published/20190313?DocDate=20190313) for the official definitions.
 If you are not certain whether you are required to register, you can seek legal advice.<br>

 ## Register Now!
 * You may apply to be registered as a regulated dealer using the [LicenceOne portal](https://licence1.business.gov.sg/web/frontier/home).